-Because we are only considering cases where the adjusted Brill-Noether number is at most 1, by [FJP, Proposition 6.18], we know that there is at most one lingering loop, one positive ramification weight, one decreasing loop, one decreasing bridge, or one switching loop, and these possibilities are mutually exclusive.
-Moreover, for decreasing loops and bridges, the index h is unique and the decrease in slope is exactly 1.
+Because we are only considering cases where the adjusted Brill-Noether number is 1, by [FJP, Proposition 6.18], we know that there is either a lingering loop, a positive ramification weight, a decreasing loop, a decreasing bridge, or a switching loop, and these possibilities are mutually exclusive.
+(More precisely, the sum of all ramification weights plus all multiplicities of loops and bridges, as defined in [FJP, §6.7], is equal to 1; for decreasing loops and bridges, this means that the index h is unique and the decrease in slope is exactly 1.)
 In this subsection, we consider all cases where there is no switching loop.
 The cases with a switching loop are discussed in §4.3.